All-America Football Conference: The AAFC and the NFL record book

-One notable difference between the All-America Football Conference and the American Football League (AFL), which merged with the NFL two decades later, is that the records and statistics of AAFC players and teams are not included in the NFL record book, while those of their AFL counterparts are.
-For example, Joe Namath's pre-1970 statistics with the AFL New York Jets are considered official NFL statistics, while Y. A. Tittle's pre-1950 statistics with the AAFC Baltimore Colts are not.
+One notable difference between the All-America Football Conference and the American Football League (AFL), which merged with the NFL two decades later, is that the records and statistics of AAFC players and teams were not included in the NFL record book for many years, while those of their AFL counterparts were.
+For example, Joe Namath's pre-1970 statistics with the AFL New York Jets have long been considered official NFL statistics, while Y. A. Tittle's pre-1950 statistics with the AAFC Baltimore Colts were not.

-According to the NFL, this is because official scoresheets of AAFC games were not made available to the NFL after the merger.
-Without these, the NFL could not verify the authenticity of any AAFC statistics or records and so it chose to ignore them.
-However, in the case of the NFL-AFL merger, which was completed in 1970, the AFL gave all of its official scoresheets to the NFL making it possible for the NFL to accept the AFL's statistics and records.
+According to the NFL, this was because official scoresheets of AAFC games were not made available to the NFL after the merger.
+Without these, the NFL could not verify the authenticity of any AAFC statistics or records, and so it chose to ignore them.
+However, in the case of the AFL–NFL merger, which was completed in 1970, the AFL gave all of its official scoresheets to the NFL, making it possible for the NFL to accept the AFL's statistics and records.

-Another explanation is that unlike the NFL-AFL agreement, the NFL-AAFC agreement was not a merger between equals.
-Only three of the seven AAFC teams were admitted to the NFL.
-There was no interleague playoff in December 1949.
-"American" swiftly disappeared from the enlarged league's name.
-The AFL, on the other hand, was able to force the NFL to admit all of its teams, to play an interleague championship game on a neutral field, and to maintain the "American" name in the form of the American Football Conference.
+Another explanation is that unlike the NFL–AFL agreement, the NFL–AAFC agreement was not a merger between equals: only three of the seven AAFC teams were admitted to the NFL, there was no interleague playoff in December 1949, and "American" swiftly disappeared from the enlarged league's name.
+In contrast, the AFL was able to force the NFL to admit all of its teams, to play an interleague championship game on a neutral field (retroactively known as Super Bowl I), and to maintain the "American" name in the form of the American Football Conference.

+A push to have AAFC statistics officially recognized by the NFL started in 2019, but stalled for a number of years.
+On April 1, 2025, NFL owners approved a proposal from the Competition Committee to officially recognize AAFC records, spanning player, coach, and team statistics.
+Incorporating AAFC records credited longtime Cleveland Browns head coach Paul Brown with an additional 52 regular-season and playoff wins, as recognized by the NFL.

-The Pro Football Hall of Fame does recognize AAFC statistics.
+Historically, the Pro Football Hall of Fame did recognize AAFC statistics.